-Local anaesthetic nose spray numbs the nose and back of the throat.
+This is a local anaesthetic spray which numbs the back of the throat.
 It has an effect very much like a dental injection.

-You can go home on your own almost immediately after the procedure.
+If you choose to have only throat spray you can go home on your own almost immediately after the procedure.
 You are allowed to drive and may carry on as normal, but must not eat or drink for about an hour afterwards until the sensation in your throat is back to normal.
+You will be given more detailed instructions after the procedure.